Lipoedema Liposuction

 Lipoedema can be extremely debilitating, affecting your day-to-day life.
 It can make you feel distressed, particularly as your lipoedema develops, and you may find it impacts your mental health, leading to anxiety and depression.

 It can often be incorrectly diagnosed as weight gain, and many people with lipoedema may try dieting and exercising with very little success.
-There is no specific test for this condition, meaning that it can be difficult getting a diagnosis.
+There is no specific test for this condition, meaning that it can be difficult to get a diagnosis.

 While there is no cure for lipoedema, there are things you can do to help manage your symptoms, such as compression therapy, manual lymphatic drainage (MLD) and pain control.
 However, if you haven’t found a treatment that works for you, you may consider lipoedema liposuction.